 V. OTHER: Demonstrate in a narrative.

 The City Plan Board has asked the Urban Forestry Commission to suggest native plantings for landscaping new construction.
 We have recently been asked to present a landscape plan for an addition to the local lumber company.
 This is in progress and the UFC will continue to consult on native landscaping alternatives for future developments as they arise.
+In 2020 this partnership between the City Planning Dept. and UFC continued.

 Seeds from native plants continue to be available at Whitewater’s Irvin L. Young Memorial Library’s Heritage Seed Catalogue.
 Instructions on planting accompany each packet.
 The seeds are winterized in a small refrigerator and are made available to community members free of charge.